opensearch-project/security/README.md

 * Install search-guard-2 plugin
  * ``sudo bin/plugin install com.floragunn/search-guard-2/2.2.1.0-alpha3``

-Pls also the Vagrant file we provide.
+(See also the [Vagrant file](https://github.com/floragunncom/search-guard/blob/2.2/Vagrantfile) we provide)

 Both plugins need to be installed on every node in the cluster.
 Tribe nodes are not yet supported.